 One of the most common misconceptions we come across is the belief that fertility is permanent — that once you've been pregnant, it somehow "proves" you're fertile and you won't have trouble in the future.
 That simply isn't the case, and understanding why can be really empowering.

-So how common is secondary infertility?
-It depends on a variety of factors3 such as age, underlying medical conditions, and lifestyle.
-According to Medical News Today,4 secondary infertility affects approximately 11% of couples in the US.
+So how common is secondary infertility for you?
+For you, it depends on a variety of factors3 such as your age, your underlying medical conditions, and your lifestyle.
+According to Medical News Today,4 secondary infertility affects approximately 11% of couples in the US — so if you're navigating it, you are far from alone.

 If you've been through a successful pregnancy before, finding yourself struggling the second time around can feel confusing and deeply frustrating.
 We get it — and it's completely natural to want answers about what's changed and what you can do about it.

-The answer isn't always straightforward, though, because secondary infertility causes can look quite different in men and women.
-Let's walk through each.
+The answer isn't always straightforward for you, though, because the causes of secondary infertility can look quite different in men and women.
+Let's walk you through each.

 | Secondary Infertility Cause | In Women | In Men |